 Seiko Kinetic watches are designed with a very special circuit that compensates for heavy loads, such as when the Day/Date is changing at midnight or if the watch is knocked as the seconds hand is moving.

-When a heavy load is encountered the watch switches to high power mode to keep it at the correct time, the power used jumps from 0.7 Micro Amps to over 8 Micro Amps, this is about twelve times the normal power.
+When a heavy load is encountered the watch switches to high power mode to keep it at the correct time, the power used jumps from 0.7 Micro Amps to over 8 Micro Amps and this is about twelve times the normal power.

 The problem is that the watch will eventually stay in this high power mode.
 This is caused by the gas escaping from the Capacitor over the years; this gas cannot escape out of the watch and condensates on the mechanism and contaminates the oils making the movement very stiff.
 The only solution is to clean the movement thoroughly.